keptn/keptn.github.io/content/docs/0.6.0/reference/troubleshooting/index.md

 ## Broken Keptn project

-When creating a project fails, this can cause a problematic state that manifests in a way that it cannot be deleted and the Keptn Bridge does not show any project.
+When creating a project failed, this can cause a problematic state that manifests in a situation that the Keptn Bridge does not show any project.

 <details><summary>Expand instructions</summary>
 <p>

-**Situation**: Executing `keptn create project xyz` failed with following error messsage:
+**Situation**: Executing [keptn create project](../cli/commands/keptn_create_project) failed with following error messsage:

 ```console
 Starting to create project